giild/awsChatService/README.md

 * create a S3 bucket named "chat-artifacts" to upload the zip file
 * upload the zip to chat-artifacts bucket
 * use cloudformation to create and configure the stack

+### Testing the service

+You can use wscat to test the service.
+Install wscat with npm

+npm install -g wscat

+{"message":"sendmessage","action":"joinChannel","channel":"testchannel"}

+{"message":"sendmessage","action":"leaveChannel","channel":"testchannel"}

+{"message":"sendmessage","data":"a test channel message","channel":"testchannel"}